spicasax/GettingAndCleaningData/CodeBook.md

 # Original Data

-The data for this assignment is data collected from the accelerometers from the Samsung Galaxy S II smartphone.
+The data for this assignment is data collected from the accelerometers and gyroscopes from the Samsung Galaxy S II smartphone.
 A complete description of the data is available at the original website: (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 From the original description of the dataset: